moj-analytical-services/pq-tool/README.md

 fetch_questions(show_progress=TRUE)
 ```

 - When this function is called for the first time, and no archive exists, it will create archived_pqs.csv in the Data directory and download all answered PQs, that were posed to the MoJ, from http://lda.data.parliament.uk/answeredquestions.
-This takes about 8.5 minutes.
+This takes about 8.5 minutes on a 2016 MacBook Pro.

 - When an archive already exists, the function will update archived_pqs.csv by appending newly answered questions (downloaded from the same endpoint).